-Looking for a great way to spend some time having fun with the family this winter?
-Did you know you can ski for free in PA?
-The Pennsylvania Snow Pass program is designed to get 4th and 5th graders on the slopes.
+Did you know you can ski for free in PA this winter AND have a chance to win free Gilson skis and boards?
+The Pennsylvania Ski Areas Association is offering its 16th annual Snow Pass program again this year.
+This program is designed to get 4th and 5th graders on the slopes to try a sport they may be curious about, as well as spend some time having fun with the family.
 There are many family-friendly ski areas and resorts in Pennsylvania.
 Learning to ski or snowboard, or brushing up on your skills is a great way to log some family time while everyone has fun.
-No need to go far – there are 21 locations to ski for free in Pennsylvania to choose from to get going!
+No need to go far – there are 21 locations to ski for free in Pennsylvania to choose from!

 We’re an affiliate of Booking.com.
 When you book through us, you still get their lowest price guarantee and we get a few dollars.
 Thanks for helping to keep Trekaroo free.